MobileTeleSystems/syncmaster/README.rst

 What is Data.SyncMaster?
 ------------------------

-Data.SyncMaster is as no-code ETL tool for transfering data between databases and file systems.
+Data.SyncMaster is as no-code ETL tool for transferring data between databases and file systems.
 List of currently supported connections:

 * Apache Hive